Healthy Homes Assessment Maraenui

 Draught Stopping Maraenui

-If you are able to feel external air getting in, or see a clear draught from a crack or a gap or crack, then it is likely to be a gap or crack that needs sealing in somehow.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that let air in or out within your home require to be sealed.
-In the case of an open fireplace isn’t in use it may cause draughts and should be blocked from.
-Property managers and landlords are accountable for ensuring that these draughts are stopped whenever imaginable.
+If you are able to feel external air coming in or the air is clear from a hole or gap, then it is probably a gap or crack that requirements sealing in some way.
+Large gaps and cracks should be fixed permanently.
+Any gaps greater than 3mm that allow air to enter or exit of the home need the sealing.
+For example, if the open fireplace isn’t being used, it can cause draughts and must be sealed from.
+Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent imaginable.

-There is no need to block off holes or gaps in the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure when the house heats and cools, so that they are able to be closed and opened rather instead of being stuck.
-We will test all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t require to block up intentional gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the structure as the house gets warmer and cooler, in order to let them be opened and closed rather than being stuck.
+We will check all doors and windows as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections